List of place names in Canada of Indigenous origin

-This list of place names in Canada of Indigenous origin contains Canadian places whose names originate from the words of the First Nations, Métis, or Inuit, collectively referred to as Indigenous Peoples.
+This list of place names in Canada of Indigenous origin contains Canadian places whose names originate from the words of the First Nations, Métis, or Inuit, collectively referred to as Indigenous peoples.
 When possible, the original word or phrase used by Indigenous Peoples is included, along with its generally believed meaning.
 Names listed are only those used in English or French, as many places have alternate names in the local native languages, e.g. Alkali Lake, British Columbia is Esket in the Shuswap language; Lytton, British Columbia is Camchin in the Thompson language (often used in English however, as Kumsheen).

 Canada

 The name Canada comes from the word meaning "village" or "settlement" in the Saint-Lawrence Iroquoian language spoken by the inhabitants of Stadacona and the neighbouring region near present-day Quebec City in the 16th century.
 Another contemporary meaning was "land."
 Jacques Cartier was first to use the word "Canada" to refer not only to the village of Stadacona, but also to the neighbouring region and to the Saint-Lawrence River.

-In other Iroquoian languages, the words for "town" or "village" are similar: the Mohawk use kaná:ta,Bright (2004:78) the Seneca iennekanandaa, and the Onondaga use ganataje.
+In other Iroquoian languages, the words for "town" or "village" are similar: Mohawk uses kaná:taʼ, Seneca iennekanandaa, and Onondaga uses ganataje.